tonyhb/tectonic/README.md

     },
     // These are any parameters for the request (ie query params, post data)
     params: ['id'],
-    // returns should be Model.item, Model.list or an array of many
+    // returns should be Model.item, Model.list or an object of these
     returns: {
       org: Org.item(['id', 'name']),
       repo: Repo.list(['id'])